otherguy/docker-dropbox/README.md

 If set, runs Dropbox with a custom user id.
 This must matching the group id of the owner of the mounted files.
 Defaults to `1000`.

+- `DROPBOX_SKIP_UPDATE`
+If set to `true`, skips updating the Dropbox app on container startup. _Note:_ This is not very reliable because the dropbox daemon will try to update itself even if this is set to `true`.

 ### Exposed Volumes

 - `/opt/dropbox/Dropbox`